Speak to a local memory care advisor 24/7: (888) 595-9951 Sponsored Ad

 10 Memory Care Facilities in Rhode Island

-For seniors who require aid with everyday tasks, Tockwotton On The Waterfront can be the best choice for memory care assisted living in East Providence, Rhode Island.
-Tockwotton On The Waterfront contains a maximum capacity of 52 dementia units.
-It includes amenities like a visiting geriatric physician, a homey design that facilitates friendships and color-coded rooms to assist with memory.
-Tockwotton On The Waterfront is officially licensed in the state of Rhode Island with license number 415113.
+For seniors who require aid with everyday tasks, Wingate Residences On The East Side can be the best choice for memory care assisted living in Providence, Rhode Island.
+It provides amenities such as transportation to medical appointments, weight gain and loss management and aid with dining and meal choices.
+Wingate Residences On The East Side is officially licensed in the state of Rhode Island with license # ALR01491.

 Facilities that provide memory care may be necessary for some patients who are unable to live on their own, but these facilities cost money, and that can be a point of contention for many families who feel like they may not be able to afford it.
 In Rhode Island, there are several ways that you can get the cost of memory care covered or lowered.